Establishment and Mandate

 In accordance with the Act, the Commission consists of not less than five members appointed by the Governor, one of whom is appointed the Chairman by the Governor.

-The Commission is supported by the Commissions Secretariat comprising a Manager, a Senior Investigator, Investigators, Administrators/Analysts, an Office Administrator, and a Trainee Investigator.
+The Commission is supported by the Commissions Secretariat comprising a Manager, a Senior Investigator, Investigators and administrative support staff.
 Appropriate safeguards are in place to ensure the security and confidentiality of the Commission’s work and records.